Annuals vs. Perennials — What is the Difference?

 Garden Reference Books

-Review the fundamentals of planting, potting and pruning with Beginner Gardening Step by Step: A Visual Guide to Yard and Garden Basics.
+Once you know the basics, such as annuals vs perennials, review the fundamentals of planting, potting and pruning with Beginner Gardening Step by Step: A Visual Guide to Yard and Garden Basics.
 The book provides solutions to common backyard problems and features DIY projects with helpful how-to photographs. $15 at Amazon.com.

 Whether you have acres or your lot is a little bigger than a postage stamp, Gardening for Beginners: Your Starting Guide to Learn How to Grow Anything from Decorative Plants to Backyard Vegetables helps you plan for a beautiful and productive garden. $8 at Amazon.com.